What is a cipher suite?

 If I were to make banana bread, there would be certain items and ingredients required.

 Those “ingredients” are algorithms and protocols instead of food items.
-A webmaster doesn’t really need to know what all those ingredients are or what they do, but they should know what cipher suites are on their web server and how they were chosen.
+A webmaster doesn’t really need to know what all those ingredients are or what they do, but they should know what cipher suites exist on their web server and how they were chosen.

 Let’s dig a little deeper.